therealsphinx/support.balsamiq.com/content/sales/compare.md

 ## Editor Versions

-We currently have two different versions of the Balsamiq editor (the part of our application where you create and edit wireframes).
+We currently have two different versions of the Balsamiq Mockups editor (the part of our application where you create and edit wireframes).

-First, there is the [Balsamiq Version 3 Editor](https://docs.balsamiq.com/desktop/intro/), the new kid on the block that we debuted with [Mockups 3 for Desktop](https://docs.balsamiq.com/desktop/).
+First, there is the [Mockups Version 3 Editor](https://docs.balsamiq.com/desktop/intro/), the new kid on the block that we debuted with [Mockups 3 for Desktop](https://docs.balsamiq.com/desktop/).
 It's been rebuilt from the ground up to facilitate new features and an eventual shift to all native-based applications.

-The other is the original Balsamiq Version 2 editor that served as the engine for all of our products until recently.
+The other is the original Mockups Version 2 editor that served as the engine for all of our products until recently.
 While it's slowly being phased out in favor of the version 3 editor, it still has a lot of chops.
 We don't update it as often as the version 3 editor, but it still gets plenty of love - and it's as powerful as ever!

-### Products Based on the Balsamiq Version 3 Editor
+### Products Based on the Mockups Version 3 Editor

 1. [Mockups 3 for Desktop](https://docs.balsamiq.com/desktop/)
 2. [Balsamiq for Google Drive](https://docs.balsamiq.com/google-drive/wireframes/intro/)